albertcanales/learning-notes/courses/kubernetes-tutorial.md

 The pod state (role in STS, etc) is also stored in the PV, so when the pod is replaced, the new one keeps the same identity.

 The pods are numerated in ascending order: 0 (master), 1, 2, 3... (slaves).
 Deletion and addition of pods keeps the continued ordering.
 A DNS name is also assigned to each pod (so identity is kept even if the IP is changed).

+### Services

+To get the IP address of a certain pod:

+	kubectl get pod -o wide

+#### ClusterIP

+Default service type for K8s.

+Meaning of service ports:
+- servicePort: Port in which the service expects requests to arrive
+- targetPort: Port in which selector will forward the request

+A single service can have multiple tuples of (servicePort, targetPort) defined.
+This is called a MultiPort Service, and it requires each tuple to also have a name.

+The service knows which pods correspond to him with the `selector` attribute.
+It matches the pods that have **all** the selector key-value pairs defined on their `labels` attribute.

+When a pod matches with a selector, K8s creates an Endpoint object with the name of the service to keep track of all the pods that are connected.
+Check with `kubectl get endpoints`.

+##### Headless Service

+Supose we don't want to access a random pod connected to the service, but a particular one.
+This is common on Stateful Applications, where the pods are not identical.

+We use Headless Services, which do not give an IP to the service and the pod's IP is directly returned.

+#### NodePort

+A service that is accessible from outside through a static port on each worker node.
+We specify this port with the `nodePort` value.

+To connect the node's opened port (nodePort) with the service's opened port (servicePort), a ClusterIP service is creted automatically.

+This is useful when we have a pod that we want ot be available in all the nodes, but it is not the most secure approach as it exposes the ports directly to outside the cluster.

+In most cases, the LoadBalancer type is preferred (more secure), but it can be useful for quick testing.

+#### LoadBalancer

+Seen before.
+It can depend on our cloud provider.
+We have the attributes:
+- nodePort: Port that will be accessible from outside
+- port: Port that the service listens to
+- targetPort: Port that the service forwards to

+We can see that a LoadBalancer is an extension of NodePort, which is an extension of ClusterIP